CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Duplicate read removal works best when the read names in the fastq files are in the original Illumina format.
 When downloading fastq files from NCBI with ``fastq-dump``, you should use the ``--origfmt`` command line option.
+See :ref:`Why are there no optical duplicates? <optical-dup-read-label>`

 More information about the Picard MarkDuplicates tool can be found here: